CSIS-iLab/energy-jti/README.md

-# CSIS*Mag*
+# Just Transitions Initiative

-The website for the CSIS*Mag* study by CSIS iDeas Lab.
+The website for the Just Transitions Initiative.
 It is based off of the TwentyTwenty WordPress theme and gulp, Sass, Autoprefixer, PostCSS, imagemin, and Browsersync to speed-up development.

 ## Table of Contents